praths007/praths007/README.md

 # Hi there, I'm Prathmesh! 👋

 ## About Me
 Welcome to my GitHub profile!
-I'm Prathmesh, a data enthusiast who loves turning data into actionable insights.
+I'm a data enthusiast who loves turning data into actionable insights.
 With a strong background in data science and computer engineering, I enjoy tackling complex problems and finding innovative solutions.

 - 🔭 Currently at Walmart Global Tech as a Senior Data Scientist
 - 🌱 Always learning, currently diving deeper into advanced machine learning, GenAI and optimization